phiresky/masters-thesis/manuscript.md

 observables is either meaningless or variable).
 For concatenation, we have to choose an ordering of the observables.
-This ordering is either stable but meaningless (since the observables are by definition permutation-invariant), or meaningfull but unstable (ordering by an extrinsic property, for example ordering by distance to the current agent).
+This ordering is either stable but meaningless (since the observables are by definition permutation-invariant), or meaningful but unstable (ordering by an extrinsic property, for example ordering by distance to the current agent).

 Concatenation scales poorly with a large number of observables since the input size of the neural network has to scale proportionally to the maximum number of